TartanLlama/tartanllama.github.io/_drafts/passing-overload-sets.md

 layout:     post
 title:      "Passing overload sets to functions"
 category:   c++
+pubdraft:   true
 tags:
  - c++
 ---

-Passing functions to functions is becoming increasingly prevalant in C++.
+Passing functions to functions is becoming increasingly prevalent in C++.
 With common advice being to prefer algorithms to loops, new library features like `std::visit`, lambdas being incrementally beefed up[^1][^2] and C++ function programming talks consistently being given at conferences, it's something that almost all C++ programmers will need to do at some point.
 Unfortunately, passing overload sets to functions is not very well supported by the language.
 In this post I'll discuss a few solutions to this problem.

 ## An example

 We have some generic operation called `foo`.
 We want a way of specifying this function with two key requirements to ensure that it's clean to use.

-1. It should be callable directly without requiring manually specifying template arguments:
+1- It should be callable directly without requiring manually specifying template arguments:

 {% highlight cpp %}
 auto x = foo(42);           //good